Kaisaan/projects/README.md

 **Status**: I might return to this eventually, but hopefully an N64 hacking expert like Zoinkitty tackles this instead.

 # Gekisou Sentai Carranger: Zenkai!
 Racer Senshi (SFC) Translation
-**Info**: I only know about this game because of the music track [*Select Your Carranger!](https://www.youtube.com/watch?v=8AS-8wsledg) but still I want to try translating this game eventually
+**Info**: I only know about this game because of the music track [*Select Your Carranger!](https://www.youtube.com/watch?v=8AS-8wsledg) but still I want to try translating this game eventually.
 **Progress**: I haven't found any of the text graphics or text itself
 **Notes**: None
 **Status**: I will need to learn more about 65c816 assembly to hack this game.

 # Ys I: Ancient Ys Vanished (PC-88) Translation
 **Info**: I think by now you can tell that I really like Ys, so I wanted to see what I could get translation hacks going for.
-**Progress**: I made a pretty basic table file based off of the PC-88 BIOS files and also found the text for the game
+**Progress**: I made a pretty basic table file based off of the PC-88 BIOS files and also found the text for the game.
-**Notes**: Nothing to say here
+**Notes**: None.
 **Status**: **Cancelled**, well, only *my* version of the translation project.
 I found someone that is working on translating the entire PC-88 *Ys* trilogy, so there's no reason for me to continue working on this (they've made much more progress).
 I'll update this whenever that project is finished

 # Witch's Wish (NDS) Sprite Extraction